Academics

 “Geometry will draw the soul towards truth.” --Plato

-How does geometry draw the soul towards truth?
-Why did Abraham Lincoln in preparation for a career in law study one of the oldest text books in existence, The Elements, written in 300 B.C. by Euclid, the father of geometry?
-In your Math 2 class, you will discover the answers to these questions, among many others.
-When studying geometry, you will not only examine the spatial relations that dictate the laws of the universe, you will also develop the deductive reasoning skill necessary to prove that a conjecture is indisputably true, a skill that one can transfer to any discipline, as Lincoln demonstrated.
+Why did Abraham Lincoln, in preparation for a career in law, study one of the oldest textbooks in existence, The Elements, written in 300 B.C. by Euclid, the father of geometry?
+In your Math 2 class, you will discover the answers to this question, among many others.
+When studying geometry, you will not only examine the spatial relations that dictate the laws of the universe, you will also develop the deductive reasoning skill necessary to prove that a conjecture is indisputably true: a skill that one can transfer to any discipline, as Lincoln demonstrated.

-Working collaboratively with your peers, you will be guided through investigations that unveil structures and relationships among figures in two dimensional and three dimensional space.
+Working collaboratively with your peers, you will be guided through investigations that unveil structures and relationships among figures in two-dimensional space.
 You will strategize together by approaching the problem from the varying vantage points that each individual brings to their work.
-What begins as an inquiry into an elementary concept--such as the sum of angles in a triangle equaling 180 degrees--evolves into a discussion of curved space and Einstein’s Theory of Relativity.
+What begins as an inquiry into an elementary concept—such as the sum of angles in a triangle equaling 180 degrees—evolves into a discussion of curved space and Einstein’s Theory of Relativity.
 Learn how early geometers measured the height of a pyramid and the distance to the moon.
-Experience the present-day utility of right triangle trigonometry in the building of ADA access ramps or in the designing of environmentally safe urban centers of the future.
+Experience the present-day utility of right triangle trigonometry in the building of access ramps for wheelchair users or in the designing of environmentally safe urban centers of the future.
 Join us in our Math 2 course and witness the magic of geometry in real-life application while always reaching into our algebraic toolkit to aid us in our problem-solving.

 • Math 3: Building Fluency in the Language of Mathematics